dtzeta259/webProxyProject_CS4390/README.md

 and print out the file from cache memory.
 Otherwise, it will send an HTTP request to the original server.

 How to Use:
-1. Start the web proxy server.
-A message should appear if the program started up correctly:
-   "HTTP Proxy Server is listening on IP and port: localhost:5005"
+1. Start the web proxy server using an ide or with the following command : python3 WebProxyServer.py.
+A message should appear if the program started up correctly: "HTTP Proxy Server is listening on IP and port: localhost:5005"
 2. On the web browser of choice, open up a new tab and enter the following on the search bar http://\<localhost\>:\<USERPORT\>(default port is 5005)/\<WebSite\> (replace Website with user's website of choice)
 3. Browser should then display the requested page while the terminal prints out the information